ahillss/ParsingMachine/README.md

 * the 1st and 2nd parameters must be the same as the function's parameters *p* and *pos*
 * the 3rd parameter represents the machine's name which is used both in debugging and in the state callbacks
 * the 4th and 5th parameters are the machine's start and end state
-* the 6th and 7th parameter are the transition table's start and end pointers
+* the 6th parameter is the transition table

 ```C
 void root_machine(struct parmac *p,PARMAC_POS pos) {